Happy Birthday, Marsha!: Controversy

 In a 2017 Instagram post, Tourmaline claimed filmmaker David France took inspiration from her grant application video and research to make his documentary, The Death and Life of Marsha P. Johnson.
 In a tweet addressed to him, she accused, "your film only exists because I put that video online."
 In a Teen Vogue op-ed, she expressed her concerns that France succeeded in making the film she wanted to make because he is white and cisgender, and has access to resources she does not, while her work is marginalized due to being a trans woman of color.
 France responded on social media and in interviews where he acknowledged his privileges, but also "flatly denied" all allegations of plagiarism.

 Investigative articles in The Advocate and Jezebel found Tourmaline's accusations of plagiarism baseless, stating that France had not seen Tourmaline's grant application and had only been told about the project due to mutual friends knowing he had also spoken, since the 1990s, about making a film about Johnson.

 The "video that [Tourmaline] put online", which she accused France of stealing, was of Sylvia Rivera's famous "Gay Power!" speech.
 It was filmed at NYC Pride in 1973, 10 years before Tourmaline was born, by the Lesbians Organized for Video Experience (LOVE) Collective.
 It had been shown in the Queer community since 1973, and reached international audiences on PBS in 1995 as part of Arthur Dong's documentary, The Question of Equality: Out Rage '69, as well as on HBO in 2011.
 France told journalists, "I knew those clips.
 Those clips were available in multiple places.
-The majority of the stuff that was on her page she had borrowed from Randy."
-(Journalist, archivist and friend of Johnson and Rivera, Randy Wicker).
+The majority of the stuff that was on her page she had borrowed from Randy [Wicker]."